sdh21/dstore/README.md

-Dstore is a distributed storage service that aims to support fault-tolerant and durable key-value store and key-object store.
+Dstore is a distributed storage service aimed at fault-tolerant and durable key-value&key-object storage.

 ---